With Experience Targeting, you can control which experience visitors see as their profiles evolve.

 If this is undesirable, you could create another experience targeted to the inverse audience (for example, “Not United States” as opposed to “United States”).

-As another option, you could create an A/B activity targeted to your desired audience with 100% traffic allocation, as shown below:
+As another option, you could create an A/B Test activity targeted to your desired audience with 100% traffic allocation, as shown below:

 The priority of experiences is defined by their order (top down) as they display in the Target UI.

 This is important to keep in mind in scenarios where a visitor might qualify for more than one of your audiences.
-For example, if you have two experiences: one targeted to “United States” and one targeted to “New York,” a visitor located in New York would qualify for both audiences.
+For example, if you have two experiences: one targeted to “United States” and one targeted to “New York,” a visitor located in New York qualifies for both audiences.
 Therefore, you must ensure that the “New York” experience is defined before the “United States” experience in the Target UI.
-This ensures that the more targeted “New York” experience has the higher priority, as shown in the following example:
+This practice ensures that the more targeted “New York” experience has the higher priority, as shown in the following example: